Key takeaways:

 Dietary supplements like St. John’s wort

 Rifampin’s interaction with clindamycin is especially noteworthy.
 Studies have found that rifampin can significantly decrease the amount of clindamycin in your body.
-Because of this, your healthcare provider may instruct you to take higher doses of clindamycin while taking rifampin.
-They may also recommend dose adjustments for other medications that can make clindamycin less effective.Â
+Because of this, your prescriber may instruct you to take higher doses of clindamycin while taking rifampin.
+They may also recommend dose adjustments for other medications that can make clindamycin less effective.

-Warfarin (Coumadin, Jantoven) is a blood thinning medication that treats and prevents blood clots.
-A lab test called an international normalized ratio (INR) can help you tell if your blood is too thick or thin while taking warfarin.Â
+Warfarin (Coumadin, Jantoven) is a blood thinner that treats and prevents blood clots.
+A lab test called an international normalized ratio (INR) can help you tell if your blood is too thick or thin while taking warfarin.

 There isn’t much data about the interaction, but clindamycin has the potential to enhance warfarin’s effects.
 This is thought to be due to clindamycin killing vitamin K-producing bacteria in your gut.
 And having less vitamin K can increase your bleeding risk with warfarin.

 Even with this risk, you should still be able to take warfarin with clindamycin.
-But while you’re taking both medications, your healthcare provider may monitor your INR more frequently to make sure your warfarin dosage is safe and effective for you.
+But while you’re taking both medications, your prescriber may monitor your INR more frequently to make sure your warfarin dosage is safe and effective for you.
 Let them know if you notice new or unusual bleeding or bruising during treatment.

-Vivotif.
-This is another oral vaccine.
+Vivotif: This is another oral vaccine.
 It helps prevent typhoid fever.
 You may receive Vivotif if you’re traveling to an area where exposure to the bacteria that causes typhoid fever is possible.

 If you're taking an antibiotic like clindamycin when you receive either vaccine, they may not work as well.
 This could place you at-risk of developing cholera or typhoid fever infections while traveling.
-So you shouldn’t try to combine clindamycin with Vaxchora or Vivotif.Â
+So you shouldn’t try to combine clindamycin with Vaxchora or Vivotif.

 Keep in mind: Clindamycin doesn’t affect all live vaccines.
-For instance, there’s less of a concern about interactions with more common live vaccines in the U.S., such as the MMR and varicella vaccines.Â
+For instance, there’s less of a concern about interactions with more common live vaccines in the U.S., such as the MMR and varicella vaccines.

 Neuromuscular blocking agents (NMBAs) are medications that are sometimes used during surgeries and emergency situations.
 It may sound intimidating, but NMBAs temporarily cause paralysis.
 They interfere with brain signals that tell your muscles to move, which is helpful for certain medical procedures.
 Some common NMBAs include cisatracurium (Nimbex), rocuronium, and succinylcholine (Anectine).

 Clindamycin can enhance the effects of NMBAs.
 It can make them work for longer than intended.
-In theory, this interaction could cause a longer state of paralysis than what your healthcare provider originally intended.
+In theory, this interaction could cause a longer state of paralysis than what your healthcare team originally intended.

-To help manage this potential risk, make sure your healthcare provider or surgeon knows that you’re taking clindamycin before your procedure.Â
+To help manage this potential risk, make sure your surgery team knows that you’re taking clindamycin before your procedure.

-Clindamycin is an antibiotic medication that treats a variety of bacterial infections, especially skin infections.
-However, clindamycin may interact with some medications you may be taking.
-Common interactions are with warfarin, certain heart medications, and several seizure medications.Â
+Clindamycin is an antibiotic medication that treats a variety of bacterial infections, but it may interact with some medications you may be taking.
+Common clindamycin interactions are with warfarin, certain heart medications, and several anti-seizure medications.
+Other interactions are also possible.

-Before you start taking clindamycin, make sure your healthcare provider and pharmacist have an up-to-date list of medications that you take.
-This will help them screen for interactions before they happen.Â
+Before you start taking clindamycin, make sure your prescriber and pharmacist have an up-to-date list of medications that you take.
+This will help them screen for interactions before they happen.

 Bernard, A., et al. (2015).
 Dramatic reduction of clindamycin serum concentration in staphylococcal osteoarticular infection patients treated with the oral clindamycin-rifampicin combination.
 Journal of Infection.

-Cook, D., et al. (2022).
+Cook, D., et al. (2023).
 Neuromuscular blockade.
 StatPearls.

-Habboush, Y., et al. (2022).
+Habboush, Y., et al. (2023).
 Antibiotic resistance.
 StatPearls.

 Lee, J. H., et al. (2013).
 The synergistic effect of gentamicin and clindamycin on rocuronium-induced neuromuscular blockade.
 Korean Journal of Anesthesiology.